sagban/autobot/README.md

 SETUP
 -----

-* First of install python3 in you pc.
-You'll get the basic steps to install it on internet easily according to you configuration.
+* First of all (if it's not) install python3 in your pc.
+You'll get the basic steps to install it on internet easily according to your configuration.
 (But, it's recommended to LINUX/UNIX configurations.)
 * This is recommended to install pycharm ide to contribute in this project (https://www.jetbrains.com/pycharm/)

 * Next, Installing Virtualenv with pip